 When that same year an opening occurred at Amnesty International for a researcher on the Soviet Union, Reddaway advised me to put my PhD work on hold and seize the opportunity.
 I did and never looked back.
 Thanks to his support, I established the necessary contacts and experience, enabling me to make a successful career in journalism, scholarship and humanitarian activity.

 Reddaway was an exemplary and inspirational figure within London and international circles, a good organizer and motivator.
-His work in defense of Soviet dissidents and especially the victims of political abuse of psychiatry which included the playwright Tom Stoppard, and many leading psychiatrists, actors and lawyers.
+His work in defense of Soviet dissidents and especially the victims of political abuse of psychiatry, for which he united the likes of playwright Tom Stoppard, and many leading psychiatrists, actors and lawyers.
 He was just as comfortable participating in actions and meetings whether they were on the capital’s Trafalgar Square or in his own cozy apartment.

 In 1984, after becoming a regular writer on Soviet affairs for The Spectator, New Statesman, The Times, Observer and other leading British publications, I left London to join Radio Liberty in Munich.
-In 1986, Reddaway moved to the US, where he served as Director of the Kennan Institute for Advanced Russian Studies (1986–89).
+Shortly afterwards, Reddaway moved to the US, where he served as Director of the Kennan Institute for Advanced Russian Studies (1986–89).

-As the appearance of Mikhail Gorbachev as the new Soviet leader shortly afterwards ushered in a new era, we all did our best to understand the new changing realities which eventually saw the dissolution of the USSR in 1991.
+The appearance of Mikhail Gorbachev as the new Soviet leader shortly subsequently ushered in a new era.
+We all did our best to understand the new changing realities that eventually led to the dissolution of the USSR in 1991.

 Reddaway told ASEEES: “After this occurred in 1989 – 1991, I studied primarily the new country, the RSFSR, but also some of the other new states, especially Georgia, Ukraine, Estonia, Latvia, and Lithuania.
 Over time, these had more and more to fear from Russia, as Putin became more nationalist and imperialistic, to divert attention from his economic and other internal weaknesses.”

-From 1989 until his retirement in 2004, he was Professor of Political Science at the George Washington University, teaching courses on Soviet and post-Soviet history, and then also taught at the Elliott School of International Affairs.
-He published several more books including The Dissidents: A Memoir of Working with the Resistance in Russia, 1960-1990 (2020).
+From 1989 until his retirement in 2004, he was a Professor of Political Science at George Washington University, teaching courses on Soviet and post-Soviet history.
+He then taught at the Elliott School of International Affairs.
+Reddaway published several more books, including The Dissidents: A Memoir of Working with the Resistance in Russia, 1960-1990 (2020).

 As I no longer had close connections with Reddaway after 1991, I will leave it for others to write about the second half of his life and career.

-Suffice to say that Peter Reddaway will be remembered with admiration and gratitude by all those who had the honor and pleasure to have known him and especially by those whom he so selflessly helped.
+Suffice it to say that Peter Reddaway will be remembered with admiration and gratitude by all those who had the honor and pleasure of knowing him, especially by those whom he so selflessly helped.

 You can also highlight the text and press Ctrl + Enter